 We aim to highlight the importance of port economies to local and regional government and, where practicable, ensure the core business of ports, be it commercial or leisure, are protected from developments which affect their viability.

-Our ‘Gateways for Growth” document expands on these themes and adds weight to the arguments in favour of support for the ports sector.
-I would like to thank the British Ports Association for their assistance in producing this work.
+Our ‘Gateways for Growth” document, due to be updated shortly, expands on these themes and adds weight to the arguments in favour of support for the ports sector.
+I would like to thank the British Ports Association for their assistance in both producing and updating this work.